rodoctor/iris-dev-codeinspector/README.md

 `codeInspector.rules.[package].[className]` --|> `codeInspector.rules.BaseRule`
 ```

-- The new rule must extend the framework.codeInspector.rules.BaseRule class.
+- The new rule must extend the codeInspector.rules.BaseRule class.
 - The new rule should override the Execute() method.
 - The method receives three parameters:
-    - pMethodContent - Stream containing the content of the method to be validated.
+    - **pMethodContent** - Stream containing the content of the method to be validated.
-    - pIdMethod - A combination of the class name and the method name that represents the content of the stream.
+    - **pIdMethod** - A combination of the class name and the method name that represents the content of the stream.
-    - ByRef pArrayErrors - Holds all the statuses from previous validations.
+    - **ByRef pArrayErrors** - Holds all the statuses from previous validations.
 If necessary to increment, the method IncrementStatusError() should be used.
-- The IncrementStatusError method should be implemented as shown in the example below:
+- The *IncrementStatusError* method should be implemented as shown in the example below:

 ```objectscript
 Set type = "Interdependency"